digiltd/oh-rtd-test/Logitech-Harmony-Hub-Binding.md

 #### Other
  Under debug logging the IO bundle will print the list of devices, activities and the full JSON config for each hub.
 This can be used to populate items.

+The JSON configuration can also be obtained using the Harmony Android app by syncing with the hub (Menu-> Harmony Setup - > Sync).
+The configuration will be saved in  <home folder>/Harmony/userConfig.json.

 ### Shell